IEntin/ClientServer/README.md

 server-client.
 TCP mode does not have these issues.

 Another note on named pipes:\
-The code is changing the pipe size to make read and write "atomic"\
+The code is increasing the pipe size to make read and write "atomic".\
-This operation requires sudo access.
-To enable it do:\
+This operation requires sudo access if requested size exceeds 1MB\
+(with my configuration, original buffer size is 64 KB).
+If more than 1MB is necessary:\
 sudo su\
 ./server\
 and\